JMHCP grants are available in three categories:

 - Uniform Crime Reporting Statistics – Table Building Tool

 The Uniform Crime Reporting Program collects statistics for violent crime and property crime.
 By using the table-building tool, users can specify offenses, localities, and years of interest in order to calculate illustrative crime indicators such as volume, rate, and trend.
 Applicants can use these indicators to further define the law enforcement needs facing their jurisdiction.

 - Office of Juvenile Justice & Delinquency Prevention – Data Analysis Tools

 The Office of Juvenile Justice & Delinquency Prevention has developed a suite of web-based data analysis tools that provide access to recent, detailed information on juvenile crime and the juvenile justice system.
-Users can search national, state, and county juvenile population counts, as well as information on juvenile arrests, juvenile court case processing, and juvenile offenders in residential placement facilities.
+Users can search national, state, and county juvenile population counts, as well as information on juvenile arrests, juvenile court case processing, and youth in residential placement facilities.